Updated on May 12th, 2021

 Scholarships for Students with Learning Disabilities

-Some people may be surprised to discover that there are scholarships for learning disabilities.
+Some people may be surprised to discover that there are scholarships for young people with learning disabilities.
 These learning disability scholarships aim to make college more affordable for individuals who may have struggled academically due to a diagnosed medical condition that impacted their performance or created additional challenges.

 College scholarships for students with learning disabilities typically fall into one of two categories.
 The first kind allows anyone with any learning disability to apply.
 The second type of learning disability scholarships focus on specific conditions, limiting who is eligible to receive the award more so than the first type.